Prescription / RX Information/PD Measurement Link

 A: Yes – we recommend that you order several styles to try on before ordering Rx lenses – we will even pay the shipping costs (one free shipping Rx try-on to a customer -- $9.90 maximum allowance in USA and International orders).
 When you return the try on frames in new condition we will apply the amount to your Rx order or refund it to your credit card - including the shipping to you.
 Your only cost is returning them to us.
 Each prescription frame has an option listed for the Try-On order...all you do it check it and the item is put into your shopping cart.
 You may also call us to place the order at 888-879-0799 toll free within the USA.

 A: Call us if you have a high power correction.
 In most cases we are able to make your lenses but if may be necessary to upgrade to Digital Lenticular Lenses ($40 Digital and $19.50 Lenticular).
+A lenticular lens means that the correction in the lens does not extend all the way to the ourter edge of the lens.
+Since most people can't see this part of the lens this has been a non-issue.
+This results in a lens that is about 50% to 70% thinner than a lens where the prescription extends all the way to the edge.
 Toll Free within the USA 888-879-0799.

 Q: What is ADD Power on Progressive and Bi-Focal orders?